 I have read the term "brule" first in Vishen Lakhiani's book "The code of the extraordinary mind".
 A brule is short for "bullshit rule".
 Basically a rule that makes no sense.
 In his book Lakhiani uses the example of him being not allowed to eat a burger as a kid because he is a Hindu, a religion were cows are holy and are not allowed to be eaten.
 He challenged this rule and wanted to know why cows are holy.
 What he found out is that centuries ago Hindu families usually could only afford one cow per household and this one cow was essential for agriculture and giving milk.
 Also cows were adored as pets at the time.
 So basically "killing" that one cow that the family not only sees as a pet yet also highly depends on for food and survival would be fatal.
 So cows were just not eaten.
 Which then evolved into cows can't be eaten as the are holy.
 A status that is definitely not as relevant anymore in today times as it was centuries ago.
 Lakhiani explained this to his mother and was then allowed to have a burger.

-This is technically not something new that I learned, yet John Danaher’s training makes another very strong case for why a very high frequency of training is one of biggest accelerators and drivers for exceptional success in training and sports.
+This is technically not something new that I learned, yet John Danaher's training makes another very strong case for why a very high frequency of training is one of the biggest accelerators and drivers for exceptional success in training and sports.
 I have created the Squat Holiday, Strength and Mass Holiday and a bunch of other systems on this exact same principle.
 Yet, Danaher took this much further and turned it into one of the main reasons why his squad has this continuous success at such a young age.
-Basically, they train 3 times per day, 7 days per week.
+Basically, they train 3 times a day, 7 days a week.
 At 7.30am, at noon and in the afternoon.
 And then most of them go teach at their own schools at night.
-This multiplies up to easily 1000 trainings session per year.
+This multiplies up to easily 1000 training sessions per year.
 Whereas many higher level competitors train 1 to 2 times per day on 5 days per week.
 Which sounds similar.
-Yet, that only comes up to 250 to 500 trainings session per year.
-That means Danaher’s squad gets in the amount of session in 2 years, that many other need 4 to 8 years to get in.
+Yet, that only comes up to 250 to 500 training sessions per year.
+That means Danaher's squad gets in the amount of session in 2 years, that many other need 4 to 8 years to get in.
 A great principle for progress in training applied in a highly successful way.